WordPress/gutenberg/packages/dataviews/README.md

 Callback that signals the user selected one of more items, and takes them as parameter.
 So far, only the `list` view implements it.

-### `onDetailsChange`: `function`

-Callback that signals the user triggered the details for one of more items, and takes them as paremeter.
-So far, only the `list` view implements it.

 ## Types

 ### Layouts